Rethinking and Refining the Distinct Metric: Improving Original Distinct

 \subsection{Formula Derivation}

-The original \textit{Distinct} score \cite{Li2016} is measured as $Distinct = \frac{N}{C}$, where N is the number of distinct tokens and C is the total number of tokens.
-To improve the original scaling method, we propose that the scaling factor should be the expectation of the number of distinct words in the set of generated responses.
-Hence, it becomes
+The original \textit{Distinct} score \cite{Li2016} is measured as $Distinct = {N}/{C}$, where $N$ is the number of distinct tokens and $C$ is the total number of tokens.
+To improve the original scaling method, we propose that the scaling factor should be the expectation of the distinct words in the set of generated responses.
+Hence, the calculation becomes